WE ACCEPT

 CASH, CREDIT CARDS & BANK TRANSFERS

 Finance options offered through third party companies and are independent of Inigo Cosmetic.
 Patients are encouraged to research different finance options before committing to a payment plan.
-It is important that patients are in a good financial position before undergoing any elective surgery or non-surgical procedure in the event that a revision procedure is required.
+It is important that patients are in a good financial position before undergoing any elective non-surgical procedures in the event that further procedures are required.

 Initial Consultation